ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 * This is a renderer, so include images that you've made!
 * Be sure to back your claims for optimization with numbers and comparisons.
-* If you reference any other material, please provide a link to it
+* If you reference any other material, please provide a link to it.
 * You wil not be graded on how fast your path tracer runs, but getting close to real-time is always nice!
 * If you have a fast GPU renderer, it is very good to show case this with a